-So remember that when the early church was seen to be open to all classes and they lived in unity, this was something for great astonishment in the ancient world.
+So remember that when people in the community saw that the early church was open to all classes and they lived in unity, this was something that caused great astonishment in the ancient world.
 But you should also remember that this unity did not come automatically for as James showed the Apostles had to teach the early church to hold the faith of our Lord Jesus Christ without partiality.
 They should not discriminate between the poor and the rich for salvation was a free gift to all.
 One writer tells us that in this Book of James he would have to give 59 imperatives (command language) in the letter's 108 verses.

-"Works" run throughout the entire book of James and shows how a child of God must deal with his and her faith through daily living and the expectation of his or her life.
+The word "Works" run throughout the entire book of James and shows how a child of God must deal with his and her faith through daily living and the expectation of his or her life.